 We think we've made a good effort in trying to make your experience in our service comfortable, but as with any social situation, some things that are normal to us may feel odd from the outside looking in.
 Here are a few things that happen that can sometimes feel awkward if you're unprepared.

 We pass around a welcome pad.
 After that time of greeting, a black welcome pad gets sent around for members and regular attenders to record their attendance and for visitors to note their presence and hopefully give us some useful contact information.
-Why the contact Information?
-We promise we're not sharing your information willy-nilly.
-We would like to send you our weekly e-mail, which contains content about things going on at CPC and a weekly thought from our pastor.
+Why the contact information?
+We only share contact information with staff or ministry leaders so that we can follow up with you, especially if you have prayer requests or questions.

 After I visit, then what?

 We treasure our visitors, and we do hope each of you will find a home with us and decide to join our community.
-Immediately after service, please stop by the back table for a welcome bag.
-Someone might stop by, with your permission, to drop off a small welcome gift from us.
-After your visit, provided we have your information, you'll probably receive our weekly e-mail.
-If you visit a few times, you might get a call from our pastor, Whit.
-After a number of visits, we might contact you about joining as a member the next time a class is held.
+Someone may stop by, with your permission, to drop off a small welcome gift from us.
+If you visit a few times, you may get a call from Pastor Whit.

-We'd love for you to get more involved, and there are a number of ways to do that.
-Above all the other things, though, we'd really love for you to get involved in a community group so that you can get to know some folks here on a deeper level.
-Here's how to get started.
+We'd love for you to get more involved.
+One way is to join a community group so that you can get to know some folks here on a deeper level.